mda-primetr/gmorad.braintumors/Microbiome_Brain_Tumors/README.md

 ```

-The `src folder` contains all the scripts for common function and loading libraries
+The `src folder` contains all the scripts for common function and loading libraries.

-The `script folder` contains all the scripts under numbered folder to guide the users for order or executing scripts
+The `script folder` contains all the scripts under numbered folder to guide the users for order of executing scripts.

 `data`  folder contains